 On the other hand, we know that for some people that experience trauma they report the opposite experience

-- their inner experience is very intense and overwhelming.
+- their inner experience is very overwhelming.

 - They feel a lot of different things happening on the inside of their body at once.
 It’s all encompassing.